 Social Media Lab

-Located in the heart of downtown Toronto, the Social Media Lab is an interdisciplinary research laboratory at Ted Rogers School of Management at Ryerson University.
+Located in the heart of downtown Toronto, the Social Media Lab is an interdisciplinary research laboratory at Ted Rogers School of Management at Toronto Metropolitan University.
 The lab studies how social media is changing the way people and organizations communicate, share information, conduct business and form communities online, and how these changes impact society.
 The lab’s research seeks to advance the public’s understanding of the benefits and pitfalls of social media adoption.

 The Social Media Lab was established in 2010 and is the first of its kind in North America.
 It is led by co-directors, Anatoliy Gruzd (PhD) – Dir. of Research and Philip Mai (JD) – Director of Business and Communications.
 The lab is internationally recognized and attracts a diverse range of outstanding multidisciplinary scholars from around the world.
 It is a leader in social media studies and is the convener of the International Conference on Social Media and Society (#SMSociety).